 General Doubly Robust Identification and Estimation: Consider two different parametric models.
 Suppose one model is correctly specified, but we don't know which one (or both could be right).
 Both models include a common vector of parameters, in addition to other parameters that are separate to each.
 An estimator for the common parameter vector is called Doubly Robust (DR) if the estimator is consistent no matter which model is correct.
 We provide a general technique for constructing DR estimators, which we call General Doubly Robust (GDR) estimation.
 Our GDR estimator is a simple extension of the Generalized

 Method of Moments, with analogous root-n asymptotics.
 We illustrate the GDR with a variety of models, including average treatment effect estimation.
 Our empirical application is an instrumental variables model where either one of two candidate instruments might be invalid.

-Zhushan Li (Lynch School)
+Zhushan Li (Education)

 My research focuses on modeling differential item functioning (DIF) under the framework of generalized linear and nonlinear mixed models via penalized estimation.
 Large-scale simulation studies will be conducted to examine the power of this approach and to compare the global performance with other commonly used DIF detection procedures in terms of hit rates and false alarm rates.

 We are building state-of-the-art machine learning models to predict corporate earnings and examining if this is a superior approach to assess a firm’s fundamental value than other approaches in the literature.
 The ultimate goal is to understand the value of corporate financial reporting to investors.